MrPicklePinosaur/trainos/design/pathfinding.md

 How to handle reservations for reversing?
 - might need to enter a zone, exit, switch the switch, and renter the zone, which will take quite a while

+Use higher velocities if we have a longer path that is reserved?

 ## RESOURCES